Sam-Oliveira/Sam-Oliveira.github.io/content/_index.md

           date_start: '2022-10-10'
           date_end: '2023-09-15'
           description: |2-
             Undergraduate Thesis on creating a computationally efficient algorithm to predict eczema severity.
 Worked on it as part of my Thesis (October 2023 - June 2023) as well as an intern Research Assistant (June 2023 - September 2023).
-Work done as part of the [Tanaka Group](https://www.rtanakagroup.com/), and in collaboration with [Dr Rob Moss](https://robmoss.github.io/) of the University of Melbourne:
+Work done as part of the [Tanaka Group](https://www.rtanakagroup.com/), and in collaboration with [Dr Rob Moss](https://robmoss.github.io/) of the University of Melbourne.
             - Implemented a framework using Sequential Monte Carlo methods to predict symptom severity in eczema patients.
             - The framework is capable of outputting predictions for each patient in under a second.
             - Taught a 2-hour tutorial on SMC methods for the entire lab group.